389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 **Fedora** - Dist-Git - Clone it, and update the specfile
 --------------------------------------------

+-   You may check existing versions in [fedoraproject](https://src.fedoraproject.org/rpms/389-ds-base)

 -   **mkdir /fedora; cd /fedora**

 -   **fedpkg clone 389-ds-base**